azure-contrib/node-azure-search/readme.md

 });
 ```

-You can create, update and delete data sources:
+You can get, create, update and delete data sources:

 ```js
 var options = {